 Remember the days of Harry Potter mania?
 Practically every chain and indie bookstore in several countries had a release party for the latest J.K Rowling tome.
 Children, teenagers, and even parents clad in cloaks, crooked plastic glasses, and eyeliner lightning bolts waited for hours to get their hands on a copy of the latest book.
 I was a fixture in these lines, complete in my Hermione costume.
 We look back at these midnight literary festivities ten years later as a pop-culture touchstone.
 However, to people in the publishing industry, this is the perfect example of how pre-orders can make your book a success.

 I’m in a torrid love affair with romance novels.
 The headstrong heroines, the misunderstood heroes, and the happily ever afters are everything I could possibly want in a good book.
 I devour them.
 And I’m not ashamed to read the paperback (cover out!) on the train during my commute.
-Another reason I love romance novels so fiercely is because they go hand-in-hand with self-publishing.
-I spend my days helping self-published authors share their books with the world, and a majority of those authors write romance.
-This is no coincidence and here are five reasons why:
+Another reason I love romance novels so fiercely is that they go hand-in-hand with self-publishing.
+I spend my days helping self-published authors share their books with the world, and most of those authors write romance.
+This is no coincidence, and here are five reasons why: